-In many ways the at fault driver’s insurance company is your adversary.
+In many ways, the at fault driver’s insurance company is your adversary.
 They have no legal obligation to help you or even to provide you with compensation.
 They insure a third party – not you – and these obligations are to their stakeholders and the third party, not you.

 Any statement you give to an insurance company after an accident can be used to undermine your claim, so it is important to be careful with what information you provide.
 While it is important to be transparent and truthful, insurance adjusters can misconstrue parts of your statement and interpret them in ways you did not intend, to portray you as untruthful and undervalue your claim.
 If you say something wrong, or inadvertently say it the wrong way, it could be used to hurt your claim down the road.
 A car accident lawyer will communicate with your insurer on your behalf and advise you throughout the legal process.
-Schedule a free consultation with our Halifax car accident lawyers to learn your rights.

 If you do choose to give a statement to either insurance company, here are some tips:

 - Answer the questions asked and don’t volunteer additional information.